 Winter Depression - Seasonal Affective Disorder (SAD)

-With the lack of light and the increasingly shorter days, many people begin to find themselves lacking energy, develop a persistent low mood and become irritable.
+With the lack of light and the ongoing short days, many people find themselves lacking energy, develop a persistent low mood and become irritable.
 Some have feelings of despair and guilt, some feel worthless and it's not uncommon to feel a change towards craving carbs, gaining weight and sleeping more during the day.

 When suffering from SAD, it's easy to lose interest in activities which normally bring joy.
 Some avoid social activities, some have less interest in sex, and it's normal to be more tearful.
 Overall, these symptoms are consistent with depression, but what characterises SAD is the seasonal aspect in the sense that symptoms occur repetitively during the darker months of the year.